snackzone/Breakout/README.md

 ![alt tag](https://raw.githubusercontent.com/snackzone/Breakout/master/screens/screenshot1.png)

+##Rules
+* Move the paddle left and right with the arrow keys or with the mouse
+* Click to release the ball
+* Earn points for destroying bricks
+* If you don't catch the ball with the paddle, the ball is lost.
+If you run out, game over!

+##Technologies Used
-* Created with JavaScript and HTML5 Canvas
+* Game written in JavaScript (no jQuery), rendered in HTML5 Canvas
-* Explosions!
+* Keymaster.js streamlines key listeners